 So, if you want to cook beetroot instead of eating it raw, then the best cooking method to retain the most nutrients includes roasting, steaming, and microwaving.

-Boiling, deep or shallow frying, and pressure cooking eliminate many beneficial vitamins and minerals.
+Boiling, deep or shallow frying and pressure cooking eliminates many beneficial vitamins and minerals.

 Also, your body absorbs and breaks down nutrients from cooked and raw vegetables in different ways.